hujhax/austin-improv-wiki/Control Issues.md

 The show began its run with the name *Choose Your Own Adventure*, but on November 4th, 2010, [[The Hideout Theatre]] received a cease-and-desist letter from [http://en.wikipedia.org/wiki/Chooseco Chooseco], the publisher of the *Choose Your Own Adventure* line of books.

 At the start of its run, a single *Pick Your Own Path* adventure was paired with *[[The Lottery]]* and a montage jam from experienced Hideout players.
 In January 2012, *[[The Wheel]]* was revamped, *[[The Lottery]]* was retired, and *Pick Your Own Path* expanded to a double bill, with two *Pick Your Own Path* adventures and no additional acts.

+From 2010 to 2014, the show was a pick-up format, cast month-to-month from interested parties, à la *[[The Fancy-Pants Mash-Up]]*.
+In mid-2014, [[Andrew Buck]] took over the show, and created a core cast that rehearsed the format regularly, bringing in only one or two guests in any given month.

 ## Media
 ### Videos